High School Guidance Counselor Education Requirements and Career Info

 Job Outlook and Salary Info

-The need for elementary and secondary school counselors is expected to increase by eight percent from 2010 to 2020, based on figures from the U.S. Bureau of Labor Statistics (BLS).
-Educational, guidance, school and vocational counselors who worked for elementary and secondary schools earned an average salary of $62,970 in 2012, according to the BLS.
+The need for career and school counselors in general is expected to increase by eight percent from 2014 to 2024, based on figures from the U.S. Bureau of Labor Statistics (BLS).
+Educational, guidance, school and vocational counselors earned a median salary of $53,660 in 2015, according to the BLS.